giusalfieri/IPA_Project/svm/README.md

    ```sh
    ldd ./ucasML
    ```
    Install any missing libraries as indicated by the ldd output.
-For example, if a library is missing, you can typically install it installing the corresponding package using apt (or the packet manager of the distro being used):
+For example, if a library is missing, you can typically install it by installing the corresponding package using apt (or the package manager of the distro being used):

    ```sh
    sudo apt install <missing-library>